Actindo-AG/Documentation/Core1Platform/UsingCore1/01a_UserSetupActindo.md

 # Set up U2F from the user side

-The secure access to Actindo can be granted by using *Multi-Factor Authentication (MFA)*.
+The secure access to Actindo can be granted by using the *Multi-Factor Authentication (MFA)*.
 The *MFA authentication* method requires two or more verification factors to log in to an application or website.
 Actindo uses the *YubiKey* as a second factor for the two-factor authentication, using the *Universal Second Factor (U2F)* standard.
+The Multi-Factor Authentication (MFA) offers the following benefits:
+- Increased security in the login process and with third parties.
+- Increased security of the user's identity.
+- Better access control.
+- Reduction of password risks.

 For the U2F setup of an Actindo account, a user-side setup as well as an administrator-side setup is necessary.
-As a user, you need to define several settings within your Actindo account to add *U2F* with the *YubiKey* as an authorization method.
+As a user, you need to define several settings within your Actindo account to add *U2F* with the *YubiKey* as a login method.

 #### Prerequisites